shedrachIkenna/Data-Analysis-Projects/Glassdoor_Data_Science_Jobs_Analysis/README.md

 - What are the most in-demand skills for data science jobs?
 - What are most sought after level of education required?

+The answers to these questions can be clearly seen [here](Visualization/Glassdoor_Dataset_Analysis.png).

+"The visualization provides answers and solutions to the project's goal-oriented questions."

+"The visualization provides a clear depiction of the answers and solutions to the project's key questions and goals."

 ## Data Exploration

 The data exploration phase involved examining the dataset to understand its structure, contents, and any potential issues or inconsistencies.
 I used Excel to perform initial data exploration tasks, such as: